 The overarching theme of the Thoracic Surgery research laboratory is to bioengineer a viable human trachea using tools of regenerative medicine, 3D printing and stem cells.
 Pathologies of the trachea can have life-limiting or -devastating events.
 Patients with long segment airway stenosis secondary to prolonged intubation, severe airway inhalation injuries or cancer lesions, often undergo multiple surgeries or procedures.
 To date, there is no suitable conduit that can effectively replace a tracheal segment with safety and restore adequate airway function and dynamics.
 Using advanced imaging and CAD tools, we can pre-correct tracheal anatomy and customize a 3D printed trachea to fit and replace the segment of interest.
-Under the direction of Faiz Y. Bhora, MD we have successfully transplanted more than a dozen of bioengineered partial tracheal constructs in a large animal model, and are actively pursuing to translate this research into a lifesaving procedure.
+We have successfully transplanted more than a dozen of bioengineered partial tracheal constructs in a large animal model, and are actively pursuing to translate this research into a lifesaving procedure.

 Lung Tumor Biology

 Our collaborator is studying Myeloid Suppressor Cells (MDSC) and Tumor-Associated Macrophages (TAM), which are responsible for supporting an environment that promotes lung cancer progression and immune escape.
 The goal is to understand the modulation of MDSC and TAM functions.
 Results from this study will be used to better design MDSC/TAM-targeted therapies for lung cancer.